 I’m thrilled to share that I’m featured on Oprah’s Holiday website along with some other fantastic bloggers and good friends like Gluten Free Girl & The Chef, Kalyn’s Kitchen, Stephanie O’Dea, Jennifer Perillo and Fuji Mama!

 I’m a lazy lazy baker.

-My oven gets to sweet action unless I’ve got someone else to help me along in the kitchen — my kids even are forced bake their own birthday cake.
+My oven never gets sweet action unless I’ve got someone else to help me along in the kitchen — my kids even are forced to bake their own birthday cake.
 So much for winning Mom of the Year award, eh?

-And this is exactly why I love No-Knead breads like the No Knead Sticky Pecan Caramel Cinnamon Rolls (beware…I just gained 2 pounds saying that out loud), No Knead Pizza Dough: Pear and Gorgonzola Flatbread with Baby Arugula, No Knead Nutella and Hazelnut Challah.
+And this is exactly why I love this No Knead Baguette recipe and other No Knead breads like the No Knead Sticky Pecan Caramel Cinnamon Rolls (beware…I just gained 2 pounds saying that out loud), No Knead Pizza Dough: Pear and Gorgonzola Flatbread with Baby Arugula, No Knead Nutella and Hazelnut Challah.
 A couple years ago, when Andrew was 4 years old, he even made the original No Knead Bread (if he can do it, you can do it)